top of page

 Relationship And Psychological Factors

 Connection, communication, and emotional comfort all play a role.
-Tension, unresolved issues, or lack of engagement in a relationship can naturally lower desire over time.
+Tension, unresolved issues, or lack of engagement in a relationship can naturally lower desire over time and affect men's sexual health.

 Nutrition Strategies To Support Sexual Health And Libido